SK-EID/smart-id-java-client/README.md

 # How to use API v3.0

 Support for Smart-ID API v3.0 has been added to the library.
 The code for v3.0 is located under the ee.sk.smartid.v3 package.
-This version introduces new dynamic link and notification-based flows for both authentication and signing.
+This version introduces new dynamic link and notification-based flows for authentication, certificate choice and signing.

+NB! v2 API classes are still available under the ee.sk.smartid.v2 package.
+Some classes that were not specific to only v2 have not been moved.
+Aim was to provide easier way to migrate from v2 to v3.
+For example v3 dynamic-link authentication can be still implemented so v2 signing stays the same.
+This way incremental migration is possible.

 To use the v3.0 API, import the relevant classes from the ee.sk.smartid.v3 package.
 ```java